rust-lang/project-ffi-unwind/posts/gh-comments/c-unwind-stabilization-report.md

 This is currently an [open issue][issue-mixed-panic] regarding the behavior when a foreign exception enters the Rust runtime via a crate compiled with `panic=unwind`, but escapes into a crate compiled with `panic=abort`.
-We have decided to prohibit linking any crate from being linked with the `panic=abort` runtime if it has both of the following characteristics:
+We have decided to [prohibit linking][pr-fix-mixed-panic] any crate from being linked with the `panic=abort` runtime if it has both of the following characteristics:

 * It contains a call to an `-unwind` foreign function or function pointer
 * It was compiled with `panic=unwind`

+Note: `cargo` will automatically unify all crates to use the same `panic` runtime, so this prohibition does not apply to projects compiled with `cargo`.

 [PR #97235][pr-fix-mixed-panic] implements this prohibition.